-- 4.14 Within the Fund there are defined contribution members as well as defined benefit members.
+- 4.13 Within the Fund there are defined contribution members as well as defined benefit members.
 The assets and liabilities of the defined contribution members are equal, subject to timing differences, with daily unit pricing being used.
 There is no investment reserving.
-We have been advised that the assets of the defined contribution members are segregated from the defined benefit assets and Vision Super has in place processes to limit cross subsidies between defined contribution and defined benefit members. - 4.15 The Fund's Investment Governance Framework states that "Defined Benefit Investment options are considered separately from the Accumulation Investment options for rebalancing purposes."
+We have been advised that the assets of the defined contribution members are segregated from the defined benefit assets and Vision Super has in place processes to limit cross subsidies between defined contribution and defined benefit members. - 4.14 The Fund's Investment Governance Framework states that defined benefit investment options are considered separately from the Accumulation Investment options.
 This means that the COM plan's asset allocation should not be materially impacted by the experience of the defined contribution plans.